 Contact office between 9am to 5pm Monday to Friday or book an appointment through the website.

-If you are experiencing severe difficulty paying your overdue fines you can apply for a payment arrangement plan assistance.
+If you are experiencing difficulty paying your overdue fines you can apply for a payment arrangement plan assistance.
 This will give you more time to pay your fines and more options in how you pay.

 There are several ways to pay your fine over an extended period including regular smaller payments via direct debit from Centrepay